maximbaz/wluma/README.md

 ## Performance

 The app has minimal impact on system resources and battery life even though it is able to monitor screen contents several times a second.
-This is achieved by using [export-dmabuf](https://gitlab.freedesktop.org/wlroots/wlr-protocols/-/blob/master/unstable/wlr-export-dmabuf-unstable-v1.xml) Wayland protocol to get access to the screen contents and doing computations entirely on GPU using Vulkan API.
+This is achieved by using Wayland protocols to get access to the screen contents and doing computations entirely on GPU using Vulkan API.

 ## Installation